Trump’s Unconstitutional Anti-Weaponization Fund

 The Supreme Court’s recent decision in Louisiana v.
 Callais prompted strong reactions, mainly intense criticism on the left.
 It deals with the controversial subject of racial gerrymandering and the Voting Rights Act (VRA) on which the Court’s jurisprudence is complex and often confusing.

 The case is complicated factually, legally, and procedurally.
 Adding to its perplexity, the majority opinion and dissent have very different takes on the decision’s significance.
 The majority opinion by Justice Alito claims to be faithful to existing precedents and merely “update” their interpretations of the VRA.
-Justice Kagen’s fierce 48-page dissent counters that the decision effectively overrules existing precedents and fundamentally changes how the VRA is interpreted and applied, “eviscerating” it in the process.
+Justice Kagan’s fierce 48-page dissent counters that the decision effectively overrules existing precedents and fundamentally changes how the VRA is interpreted and applied, “eviscerating” it in the process.

 Despite the confusion, the bottom-line holdings of Callais are clear: